Blockyheadman/ClikcerVR/README.md

 # Clikcer VR
 ### A VR port of Clikcer
-**This project uses Godot 3.5.1.
+**This project uses Godot 4.3.1.
 If you want to mess with the source, you need to install Godot [here](https://godotengine.org/download).
 (No need to get the Mono version)**

+## Do Note: Soon, the only way to download ClikcerVR will be only on App Lab.

 ![ClikcerVR Icon](resources/icons/AndroidIcon.png)